 “I found Baker standing in his door, with a revolver loaded and cocked in each hand, very drunk and immensely excited.
 I dismounted and asked him the cause of all this disturbance.
 He answered: ‘That thar yaller-bellied, toad-eatin’ Parly Voo, over thar, an’ me, we’ve been havin’ a small chance of a scrimmage today.
 The sneakin’ polecat, I’ll raise his har yet, ef he don’t quit these diggins’!’

-“It seems that they had an altercation in the morning, which ended in a challenge when they ran to their cabins, seized their revolvers, and from the doors, which were only about a hundred yards from each other, fired.
-They then retired to their cabins, took a drink of whiskey, reloaded their revolvers, and again renewed the combat.
+“It seems that they had an altercation in the morning, which ended in a challenge when they ran to their cabins, seized their revolvers, and fired from the doors, which were only about a hundred yards from each other.
+They then retired to their cabins, drank whiskey, reloaded their revolvers, and renewed the combat again.
 This strange duel had been going on for several hours when I arrived, but, fortunately for them, the whiskey had such an effect on their nerves that their aim was very unsteady, and none of the shots had as yet taken effect.

-“I took away Baker’s revolvers, telling him how ashamed I was to find a man of his usually good sense, making such a fool of himself.
-He gave in quietly, saying that he knew I was his friend but did not think I would wish to have him take insults from a cowardly Frenchman.
+“I took away Baker’s revolvers, telling him how ashamed I was to find a man of his usual good sense making such a fool of himself.
+He gave in quietly, saying he knew I was his friend but did not think I would wish to have him take insults from a cowardly Frenchman.

-I never saw Beckwourth, but I have heard of him from those of my mountaineer friends who knew him intimately; I think that he died long before Parkman made his tour to the Rocky Mountains.
-Colonel Daniel Boone, the Bents, Kit Carson, Lucien Maxwell, and others ascribed to him no such traits as those given by Parkman, and as to his honesty, it is an unquestioned fact that Beckwourth was the most honest trader among the Indians of all who were then engaged in the business.
-As Kit Carson and Colonel Boone were the only Indian agents whom I ever knew or heard of that dealt honestly with the various tribes, as they were always ready to acknowledge, and the withdrawal of the former by the government was the cause of a great war, so also Beckwourth was an honest Indian trader.
+I never saw Beckwourth, but I have heard of him from my mountaineer friends who knew him intimately; I think he died long before Parkman made his tour to the Rocky Mountains.
+Colonel Daniel Boone, the Bents, Kit Carson, Lucien Maxwell, and others ascribed to him no such traits as those given by Parkman.
+As to his honesty, it is unquestioned that Beckwourth was the most honest trader among the Indians who were then engaged in the business.
+Kit Carson and Colonel Boone were the only Indian agents I ever knew or heard of that dealt honestly with the various tribes, as they were always ready to acknowledge.
+The withdrawal of the former by the government was the cause of a great war, so Beckwourth was an honest Indian trader.

-His success as a trader among the various tribes of Indians has never been surpassed, for his close intimacy with them made him know what would best please their taste, and they bought of him when other traders stood idly at their stockades, waiting almost hopelessly for customers.
+His success as a trader among the various tribes of Indians has never been surpassed, for his close intimacy with them made him know what would best please their taste.
+They bought of him when other traders stood idly at their stockades, waiting almost hopelessly for customers.

 Beckwourth claims to have established the Pueblo, where the beautiful city of Pueblo, Colorado, is now situated.
-He says: “On the 1st of October, 1842, on the Upper Arkansas River, I erected a trading-post and opened a successful business.
+He says: “On the 1st of October, 1842, on the Upper Arkansas River, I erected a trading post and opened a successful business.
 I was joined by 15 to 20 free trappers with their families in a very short time.
 We all united our labor and constructed an adobe fort 60 yards square.
-By the following spring, it had grown into quite a little settlement, and we gave it the name of Pueblo.”
+By the following spring, it had grown into quite a little settlement, and we called it Pueblo.”

-Immediately after Kit Carson, the second wreath of pioneer laurels, for bravery and prowess as an Indian fighter, and trapper, must be conceded to Richens Lacy Wootton, known first as “Dick,” in his younger days on the plains, then, when age had overtaken him, as “Uncle Dick.”
-His father was born in Virginia when he was seven years of age, removed with his family to Kentucky, where he cultivated a tobacco plantation.
-Like his predecessor and lifelong friend Carson, young Wootton tired of the monotony of farming, and in the summer of 1836 made a trip to the busy frontier town of Independence, Missouri, where he found a caravan belonging to Colonel St. Vrain and the Bents, already loaded, and ready to pull out for the fort built by the latter, and named for them.
+Immediately after Kit Carson, the second wreath of pioneer laurels for bravery and prowess as an Indian fighter, and trapper, must be conceded to Richens Lacy Wootton, known first as “Dick” in his younger days on the plains, then, when age had overtaken him, as “Uncle Dick.”
+His father was born in Virginia when he was seven years of age and removed with his family to Kentucky, where he cultivated a tobacco plantation.
+Like his predecessor and lifelong friend Carson, young Wootton tired of the monotony of farming and, in the summer of 1836, made a trip to the busy frontier town of Independence, Missouri, where he found a caravan belonging to Colonel St. Vrain and the Bents, already loaded, and ready to pull out for the fort built by the latter, and named for them.

 When he started from Independence on his initial trip across the plains, he was only 19 years old, but, like all Kentuckians, perfectly familiar with a rifle and could shoot out a squirrel’s eye with the certainty which long practice and hardened nerves assure.